+Part C: Performance Summary (from primary indicator) Trend over time Performance against target (5% improvement from previous year) Performance against other local government areas

+No comparison data available

+Part D:Comments

-Part C: Performance Summary (from primary indicator) Trend over time Performance against target Performance against other local (5% improvement from previous year) government areas Slightly lower than other government areas Part D:Comments Noise complaints vs. population have been dropping since 2011-12.
-It continues to be the highest source of environmental health related complaints to Council however.
+Noise complaints vs. population have been dropping since 2011-12.
+However, it continues to be the highest source of environmental health related complaints to Council.
 Council's Environmental Health Officers have observed a correlation between the increase in population density, the increase in smaller lot subdivisions and consequently the number of noise complaints received.